 Defenses to Criminal Homicide Charges

 Defenses to first- and second-degree murder charges and defenses to voluntary and involuntary manslaughter charges can take many forms.
-Examples of such defenses could be:
+Examples of defenses could be:

-- A defense attorney could claim a case of mistaken identity and attempt to discredit eyewitness accounts.
+- A defense lawyer could claim a case of mistaken identity.
+The defense may offer evidence of alibi witnesses or attempt to discredit eyewitness accounts.

 Consider reviewing the following resources for more information about defenses to criminal homicide charges:

 How a Criminal Defense Attorney Can Help You

 When someone accuses you of committing a crime, it makes sense to seek legal advice.
 Having an attorney before and during criminal proceedings allows you to make informed decisions about your defense and any offers to settle by plea bargain agreement.

 A murder or manslaughter case can involve hundreds of hours of work for an attorney.
 If you cannot hire an attorney, the court can appoint one.
 Criminal homicide penalties can range in severity.
 They can bring years in prison or even death.
 The defense attorney's job is to protect the rights of the accused and ensure their access to a fair trial.

 If someone has accused you or a loved one of criminal homicide, contact a qualified defense attorney near you.
 They can help you get the best possible result in the case.